Department of Natural Resources and Earth Sciences

 Geology

-Introductory course for non-science majors focusing on (i) Earth Hazards; and mitigation, (ii) Climate change and its impacts; and (iii) Earth and Energy resources, their origin, development, and environmental impacts.
+Introductory course for both non-science and science majors focusing on 1) earth hazards; and their mitigation, 2) climate change and its impacts and 3) earth and energy resources, their origin and environmental impacts.

 Origin of the seas and ocean basins.
 Processes of marine sedimentation and seawater chemistry.
 Dynamics of air/sea interaction, circulation, waves and tides.
 Description of coastal and other marine environments.